 HOUSES OF HEALING: A course is based on a book written by prisoners for prisoners.
 The work helps inmates confront issues and learn to cope while complimenting their other courses inside the SAVE Unit.
 Details on the book are available by clicking HERE.

-PROSE & CONS: This course examines themes of violence through classic literature.
+PROS & CONS: This course examines themes of violence through classic literature.
 Inmates within the SAVE Unit soon realize the societal problems of Shakespeare’s day are in line with their own: violence, betrayal, and jealousy.

-Substance Abuse Unit
+Substance Use Disorder Unit